 Applicants who wish to take specific courses may enroll as non-degree-seeking students.
-Non-degree students are not required to provide a high school diploma or GED and are not eligible for federal financial aid.
+Non-degree - seeking students are not required to provide a high school diploma or GED and are not eligible for federal financial aid.
 Non-degree-seeking students who later decide to seek regular admission may apply all credits earned and must meet regular admission requirements.
-High School students with advanced secondary enrollment are also Non-Degree Seeking and have additional admissions requirements.
+Each of the three types of non-degree-seeking students, Advanced Secondary Students, and Life-long Learners -- has a specific admissions process, as described in the following sections.